awsdocs/amazon-eks-user-guide/doc_source/autoscaling.md

      -p '{"spec":{"template":{"metadata":{"annotations":{"cluster-autoscaler.kubernetes.io/safe-to-evict": "false"}}}}}'
    ```

-1. Edit the Cluster Autoscaler deployment with the following command\.
+1. Edit the Cluster Autoscaler deployment with the following command and replace *`<YOUR CLUSTER NAME>`* with your cluster name\.

    ```
    kubectl -n kube-system edit deployment.apps/cluster-autoscaler